 - Lupin III occasionally pulls this off.
 Sometimes, if the items he's trying to steal alone aren't oddball, the method he uses to grab them are.

-- For an example, he steals cash by inserting it in the Christ the Redeemer statue just to remove the whole damn statue with a skycrane, bitch-slapping two helicopters with the statue in the process and fail because of a large crack on the bottom of the statue leaking said money.
+- For the second Lupin III (Red Jacket) episode, (Guns, Bun, and Fun in the Sun) he steals cash by inserting it in the Christ the Redeemer statue just to remove the whole damn statue with a skycrane, bitch-slapping two helicopters with the statue in the process and fail because of a large crack on the bottom of the statue leaking said money.

 - He stole the Statue of Liberty.
-I kid you not.
+No, not kidding.

 - And a Rocket